agent18/agent18.github.io/_posts/2018-10-25-Deliberate-Practice-case-study.markdown

 according to the Scores at the end of each piece.
 My highest was 5 and that of an STM was a record 7.
 This way of working looks like a start unlike my previous attempts.
 This was hard and exhausting no doubt.
-The pain parts seem to be to figure out what the dimensions mean and checking if those dimensions were met.
+The painful parts seem to be to figure out what the dimensions mean and checking if those dimensions were met.
 Most of the times checking this would mean that a piece had to be read atleast a few times in full concentration.
 For example, for the first rule "one idea